HTML: Block versus Inline Elements

 - Inline Elements - MDN

-- The distinction of block-level vs. inline elements was used in HTML specifications up to 4.01.
+- The block-level vs. inline elements distinction was used in HTML specifications up to 4.01.
 Later, this binary distinction is replaced with a more complex set of content categories.